avnomad/dop-parser/readme.md

 ## Contributing

-In order to contribute, just open a pull request in either GitHub or BitBucket.
+In order to contribute, just fork the project and open a pull request in either GitHub or BitBucket.

 ## Notes